 4:47PM Mr. Baller points out that online services are moving towards video and other high-bandwidth applications that only fiber can supply.

 4:42PM Sen. Stephenson is demanding when to see results that differentiate UTOPIA cities from non-UTOPIA cities and wants to know when that will be.
 (I use demanding because that was a rather harsh tone to use during questioning.)
-He's being a bit rude too.
-I think he's trying to reverse the good fortunes this presentation has already enjoyed.
-Mr. Baller won't take that bait and predicts we'll see substantial differences within 3-5 years.
+He’s being a bit rude too.
+I think he’s trying to reverse the good fortunes this presentation has already enjoyed.
+Mr. Baller won’t take that bait and predicts we’ll see substantial differences within 3-5 years.
 Maybe Sen. Stephenson needs to talk to a real estate agent and ask how many of their clients ask about UTOPIA and how many clients ask for a home builder, I recommend hom to talk to a mls vancouver agent they are the best.

 4:38PM What?
 Senator, are you serious?
 Sen. Stephenson is suggesting that universal service is not that big of a deal.
 What the deuce?